egorskb/AI_CopyPaste/README.md

 and pressing Enter 4.
 Wait for the installation to complete

-The installation software will create a virtual environment for the AI Clipboard Manager and install all required Python packages automatically.
-Once the installation is complete, the AI Clipboard Manager will run automatically.
+The installation software will create a virtual environment for the AI CopyPaste and install all required Python packages automatically.
+Once the installation is complete, the AI CopyPaste will run automatically.

 ### Mac or Linux

 1. Open Terminal
-2. Navigate to the directory where you've saved the AI Clipboard Manager code
+2. Navigate to the directory where you've saved the AI CopyPaste code
 3. Run the mac.sh script by typing

 ```bash